Sociedad beats Bilbao 1-0 in Basque derby to end winless run - WHIZ News

 Cristian “Portu” Portugués scored the game’s only goal in the fifth minute after Mikel Merino played Mikel Oyarzabal clear on the flank, where he squared the ball for Portu to knock home.

 The victory came after a difficult December in which Sociedad had drawn three games before losing another three in a row prior to its visit to Bilbao.
 The three points moved it to within four points of second-place Real Madrid and six points from leader Atlético Madrid.
-Sociedad has played three more matches than the frontrunners.
+Sociedad has played three more matches than Atlético, and one more than Madrid.

 “After those defeats, we wanted to turn this around and win the derby for our fans so they could celebrate New Year’s Eve in style,” Portu said.